nospam2000/ch341-baudrate-calculation/README.md

 OSX kernel because I really would like to use ESP8266 and ESP32 boards with a baud rate of 921600.

 The contents of this project:
- - this documentation
+ - this README.md which describes how to calculate the baud rate and the limits.
- - [docs](./docs/) : a spreadsheet with calculations and measurements to prove that the used formulas are correct
+ - [docs](./docs/) : a spreadsheet with calculations and measurements to prove that the used formulas are correct.
+It also contains the error calculation.
+Baud rates not contained can easily be added to see their error value.
  - [patches](./patches/) : a Linux kernel patch to use the new formula to calculate the baudrate
  - [measurements](./measurements/) : measurements of transmissions with some baud rates.
    The hex constants at the end of the name (e.g. 0x55_0x55) are the data which was transmitted